AlignmentResearch/go_attack/engines/kgs-bot/README.md

 * KGS game and matchmaking: go_attack/engines/kgs-bot/config.txt
 * Bot itself: go_attack/configs/kgs-bot/adversary_bot.cfg
 * Adversary/victim weight files: go_attack/engines/kgs-bot/Dockerfile and adjust the wgets at the end to the files you want.
 Or, obtain the weights manually and adjust go_attack/engines/kgs-bot/config.txt to point to them.

+The default settings will run the cyclic-adversary trained for 545 million steps.

+Please note there may be some configuration differences from the version used in reported experimental results, which could have unknown effects.
+We have confirmed playing games with Japanese or Chinese rules on KGS will result in very abnormal play.
+We advise only playing games on KGS with New Zealand rules.